adammiller1/architecture-center/docs/anti-patterns/improper-instantiation/index.md

 # Improper Instantiation antipattern

 ## Problem description

 Many .NET Framework libraries provide abstractions of external resources.
 Internally, these classes typically manage their own connections to the resource, acting as brokers that clients can use to access the resource.
 Here are some examples of this type of broker class that are relevant to Azure applications:

 - `System.Net.Http.HttpClient`.
-Communicate with a web service using HTTP.
+Communicates with a web service using HTTP.
 - `Microsoft.ServiceBus.Messaging.QueueClient`.
-Posting and receiving messages to a Service Bus queue.
+Posts and receives messages to a Service Bus queue.
 - `Microsoft.Azure.Documents.Client.DocumentClient`.
-Connect to a Cosmos DB instance
+Connects to a Cosmos DB instance
 - `StackExchange.Redis.ConnectionMultiplexer`.
-Connect to Azure Redis Cache.
+Connects to Redis, including Azure Redis Cache.

 These broker classes can be expensive to create.
 They are intended to be instantiated once and reused throughout the lifetime of an application.
 However, it's a common misunderstanding that these classes should acquired only as necessary and released quickly.